 1. Start with Why

 Teachers are bombarded with many shiny new apps designed for education.
 It can be enough to make our heads spin.
 We want to use technology that is meaningful and manageable for ourselves and our students.
-Technology, when used with purpose can have incredible effects on student learning.
+Technology, when used with purpose can have incredible effects on student learning in physical education.

 2. Prioritize learning objective over the tool

 Technology cannot replace good teaching.
 This is the drum that so many have beaten about technology in education – but for good reason.
-It’s not about the technology; it’s about the learning.
-Good teachers use technology to help accomplish their learning objective.
+It’s not about the technology; it’s about student learning.
+Good teachers use ed tech to help accomplish their learning objective and to motivate students.
 Good teachers also start with the learning objective, not the technology.
+This is certainly true for PE teachers incorporating technology in their in physical education curriculum.

 3. Innovate like a turtle

-Implementing too mange changes in our classroom is a recipe for disaster.
+Implementing too mange changes in our physical education classroom is a recipe for disaster.
 Trust me from experience, start out small and make sure your students know how to use them to your satisfaction before adding more new elements.
 Like Vicki Davis so eloquently puts it “Innovate like a turtle” (Check out her podcast explaining this principle: Click here) Innovation takes times.
 We don’t have to put so much pressure on ourselves to do every single thing.
-Just innovate a little bit each day and you will be amazed how quickly it adds up.
-Take fifteen minutes every two to three weeks to bring something new to the classroom.
+Just innovate a little bit each day (to incorporate technology) and you will be amazed how quickly it adds up.
+Take fifteen minutes every two to three weeks to bring something new to your physical education class.
 Make the most of the little time you have.

 4. Fail often, fail forward